-You also read the book with him, discuss and share your experience.
+You should also read the book with him, discuss and share your experience.

 Encourage them to play outdoor games.

-Having said that, do not blame them for computer games.
-Let them play that as well, limitedly.
+Having said that, do not blame them for playing computer games.
+Let them play that as well, but for a limited time.
 Explain – Beating your friend in a running race is a bigger achievement than beating the same friend in car race video game.

-- Always, the door will not be locked from inside, when the kid is in front of computer.
+- The door should never be locked from inside, when the kid is in front of computer.

 - While studying on the internet, once a topic is taken, it will be pursued for not less than 20 minutes.

-- Discourage lose talk, vulgar commenting, etc in facebook and elsewhere.
+- Discourage loose talk, vulgar commenting, etc in Facebook and elsewhere.

-- Make them to understand and follow gentleman behaviour, both in online and real world.
+- Make them understand and follow gentlemanly behavior, both in online and real world.